Fujifilm X100 vs Nikon D2Xs

 Studio photographers will appreciate that the Nikon D2Xs (unlike the X100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X100 and the D2Xs have been discontinued, but can regularly be found used on eBay.
+Both the X100 and the D2Xs have been discontinued, but can regularly be found used on ebay.
 The D2Xs was replaced by the Nikon D3X, while the X100 was followed by the Fujifilm X100S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X100 and D2Xs can be found, respectively, in the Fujifilm X100 Manual (free pdf) or the online Nikon D2Xs Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100 and the Nikon D2Xs?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.